 As a school we chose to use PE Passport to organise outdoor games because it offers a comprehensive coverage of the curriculum.
 Furthermore, the app is easily accessible to all members of staff and lessons are mapped out clearly and concisely.
-The app also includes a ready-made assessment too for teachers to track progress.
+The app also includes a ready-made assessment too for teachers to track progress, which will help the team build a deeper understanding of expected standard at each stage of learning.
 All of our SEND children (and within our Universal Offer) have access to the curriculum, which is adapted to ensure it is pitched appropriately, readily accessible and inclusive, with use of specialist equipment where required.
 For our most complex children (pupils with an EHCP), 1:1 support allows for the pitch of the learning and the pace of the learning to be fully needs led.